danielharrell/SumLect2015/Lost_Idea_LA.md

 succeed.
 We will need skills of inquiry to enter a world we cannot yet even envision.

-In a more prosaic vein, you find defenses of liberal education calling the liberal arts "transferable skills," [^transferable]; just as "usefulness" has become a ubiquitous word to counter the opinion, and the traditional conviction, that the liberal arts are useless.[^Linker] And it is more generally the habit in defenses of liberal education to talk of the liberal arts as if they empowered us rather than enlightened us---the aforementioned [*Power of Liberal Arts*
+In a more prosaic vein, defenses of liberal education will call the liberal arts "transferable skills," [^transferable], again against the backdrop of an ever-changing job market; just as "usefulness" has become a ubiquitous word to counter the opinion, and the traditional conviction, that the liberal arts are useless.[^Linker] It is more generally the habit in defenses of liberal education to talk of the liberal arts as if they empowered us rather than enlightened us---the aforementioned [*Power of Liberal Arts*